-This is an example of output from the show controllers power inline command on a Catalyst Catalyst 2960-24PC switch:
+This is an example of output from the show controllers power inline command on a Catalyst 2960 or 2960-S switch:

 Command Description logging event power-inline-status Enables the logging of PoE events. power inline Configures the power management mode for the specified PoE port or for all PoE ports. show power inline Displays the PoE status for the specified PoE port or for all PoE ports.